tranminhanh1512/tranminhanh1512/README.md

 marketing channels using MS Excel, Google Analytics, and Meta Ads to optimize campaign targeting and messaging strategy
 - Generated data insights on 500+ attendees from 2 events held by 1C Vietnam via MS Excel and Google Forms to identify customer preferences and pain points and develop data-driven marketing strategies
-- Integrated databases with 1C’s ERP system to allow seamless transfers of cleaned, analyzed data between the Marketing and Sales teams, and facilitate consistent data hygiene across departments!
+- Integrated databases with 1C’s ERP system to allow seamless transfers of cleaned, analyzed data between the Marketing and Sales teams, and facilitate consistent data hygiene across departments

 **Sales Intern @ National Citizen Bank**
  *June – August 2022*